 2. You can take advantage of today’s low rates.
-We are still in historic territory in regards to how low-interest rates are.
-It’s not a bad thing to be boring money at 4% less isn’t such a bad thing.
+We are still in the historic territory with regard to how low-interest rates are.
+Borrowing money at 4% less isn’t such a bad thing.

 3. You get to put your own personal touches on your home.
 If you want to add a built-in BBQ, you can do it.
 If you want to paint your house, you can do it.
-You can install hardwood floors if you want to put hardwood floors in you can do it.
+You can install hardwood floors if you want to.
 These will all make your home more sellable in the future.

 2. If you own a pool, you will have to take care of that yourself or hire somebody to do it.

-3. You have to pay your HOA, taxes and general upkeep.
+3. You have to pay your HOA dues, taxes, and general upkeep.
 If your water heater goes out, you’re on the hook for that.

 If you have any questions regarding real estate in or around the Temecula area, please don’t hesitate to call us.
 We have some great VIP programs for both buyers and sellers.